-An additional 15% Federal Foreign Seller Withholding tax may be applicable if the seller is not a United States Citizen, totaling, in combination with the two and half per cent state withholding tax, 17.5 per cent.
+An additional 15% Federal Foreign Seller Withholding tax may be applicable if the seller is not a United States Citizen, totaling, in combination with the two and a half percent state withholding tax, 17.5 percent.
 View the U.S. Withholding Tax Return for Dispositions by Foreign Persons of US Real Property Interests.

 Check with your attorney or accountant to determine if the state and or federal tax withholdings can be avoided by filing for a Withholding Certificate showing less liability in advance of the closing.

-State Withholding Certificate elligibility review is done on a case by case basis and there is no standard form.
+State Withholding Certificate eligibility review is done on a case by case basis and there is no standard form.
 Your land use attorney can look into this for you.

 Some state & federal withholding exemptions exist.

-Land Gains Tax, unique to Vermont, designed to discourage short run land speculation and tending to reward long term speculators, may apply if the property has been owned less than six full years and property purchased as or for a second home, and would be in addition to any applicable federal & state capitol gains taxes.
+Land Gains Tax, unique to Vermont, designed to discourage short run land speculation and tending to reward long-term speculators, may apply if the property has been owned less than six full years and property purchased as or for a second home, and would be in addition to any applicable federal & state capital gains taxes.
 It began in 1973.